mars0i/cljs-Hello-d3/README.md

 `src/cljs/hello_world/hello.cljs`

-`hello.cljs` includes comments that no experienced Clojurescript programmer would include, but that might be helpful to someone new to Clojurescript though experienced with Clojure.
+`hello.cljs` includes comments that no experienced Clojurescript programmer would include, but which might be helpful to someone new to Clojurescript (who is perhaps experienced with Clojure).

 Note that running `lein cljsbuild auto` will regenerate `resources/public/hello.js` from `hello.cljs` whenever the latter is